 This vase has an inlaid crane and chrysanthemum flower inlay design.
 It has a voluminous form with elegantly curved lines.
-The flower designs patterns are placed in two diamond windows.
+The flower designs patterns are in two diamond windows.
 The chrysanthemum designs are traditionally inlaid with flowers in white and stalks and leaves in fine black.
-The flowers are highlighted with red touches.
+Red color highlights the chrysanthemum flowers on the Korean pottery.

 It is an elegantly curved vase with clean lines and is made from celadon.
 It has a pattern of white cranes and clouds all over the surface.
-They are inlaid over the surface of jade-blue porcelain.
+The crane-cloud pattern lies over the surface of the jade-blue porcelain of the vase.

 The vase has a voluminous form with a wide mouth and a round spherical base.
 It has elegantly curved lines with an exquisite design featuring chrysanthemum flowers on the body near the base.
 It has a unique design at the top with half circle edges.

 This vase has a shoal of minnows swimming towards the clear jade blue like a river.
 They curve towards the mouth of the vase.
 The fishes are vividly inlaid in the traditional technique of black and white slips and appear as though they are alive.
 The vase itself has a voluminous spherical design.